andrew-h-lee/roster_redux/README.md

 # Roster Redux

-Scheduling App using React & Redux
+Scheduling App using React & Redux.
+The User can choose which events to attend.
+The user can choose up to three different events that run simultaneously by allocated time period.

 ## Tools Used:
 * Babel